 This type of case can feel complex, especially when a claimant has intellectual or cognitive limitations; therefore, it may be best to consult with a disability advocate while completing the application.

 And remember, you don’t need to exactly meet a Blue Book listing to qualify for disability benefits.
-At the end of the day, the Social Security Administration is most concerned with whether or not your medical conditions – all of them – combine to prevent you from being able to sustain work.
+Because, at the end of the day, what the SSA generally cares about most is whether or not your intellectual disability meets certain requirements, including:

 Thinking about applying for SSDI Benefits?
 Our quiz is easy and takes less than a minute!